eclipse-iceoryx/iceoryx/README.md

 <img src="https://user-images.githubusercontent.com/55156294/91751530-35af7f80-ebc5-11ea-9aed-eed590b229df.png" width="80%">
 </p>

-You're right, middleware is a cluttered term and can somehow be all or nothing, so let's talk about the [goals and non-goals](doc/goals-non-goals.md) of iceoryx
+You're right, middleware is a cluttered term and can somehow be all or nothing, so let's talk about the [goals and non-goals](doc/goals-non-goals.md) of iceoryx.

 It's all about the API?!

 Don't get too frighten of the API when strolling through the codebase.
 Think of iceoryx's API as a "plumbing" one ("plumbing" as defined in Git, which means low-level).
 We're not using the "plumbing" API ourselves, but instead a typed API.
+The normal use case is that iceoryx is integrated as high-performance IPC transport layer in a bigger framework with additional API layers.
-An example for a "porcelain" API would be [ROS2](https://www.ros.org/).
+An example for such a "porcelain" API would be [ROS2](https://www.ros.org/).
 Others are listed in the next section.

 ### Where is Eclipse iceoryx already used?